S3 method for class 'fcwtr_scalogram'

 Usage

-# S3 method for fcwtr_scalogram
+# S3 method for class 'fcwtr_scalogram'

 as.data.frame(x, ...)